IN THIS ARTICLE

 - Qumulo Core 2.5.0 and above

-To recover files from a snapshot, you will need to access a hidden directory called .snapshot from a client mounted over SMB.
-From there you will be able to find the files or directories you wish to recover.
+To recover files from a snapshot, you will need to access a hidden directory called .snapshot from a client mounted over SMB or NFS.
+From there, you will be able to find the files or directories you need.

 Mac OSX Finder